rplankenhorn/rails-on-tap/KEGBOARD_CONFIG.md

 1. **ESP32 Detects Pour**: When beer flows through a tap, the flow meter sends pulses to the ESP32
 2. **Tick Counter Increments**: The ESP32 increments a persistent counter for that meter
 3. **MQTT Publish**: When the count changes, the ESP32 publishes to `kegbot/meter/{N}` with the total tick count
-4. **Ruby On Tap Receives**: Ruby On Tap subscribes to these topics and processes flow data
+4. **Rails on Tap Receives**: Rails on Tap subscribes to these topics and processes flow data
 5. **Drink Recording**: The system calculates volume and creates drink records

 ### Data Flow Example